arpruss/atari2600dumper/README.txt

-See wiring instructions in code.
+In theory, the bankswitching of all classic cartridge types other than F0 and UA is supported, and they should all detect.

-The only bankswitching currently supported is F4, F6, F8, FA, FE and DPC.
+In practice, only F8 and DPC have been tested.
+Very likely a number will fail to autodetect or dump.

 Once you have a cartridge inserted successfully, you can send some commands to the device.
-Simply write the command to a dummy file on the device.
+Simply write the command to a dummy file on the device (the filename doesn't matter!).
 E.g., on Windows:
     echo command:reboot > e:\dummy.txt
 Or on Linux:
-    echo command:reboot > /mnt/drive
+    echo command:reboot > /mnt/drive/dummy.txt

 Here are the commands currently supported:
     command:hotplug